-Answer: You may need to file a motion to modify support.
-Motion forms may be requested through the automated IVR (616-846-8210) or forms are available at the main Friend of the Court office located at 414 Washington Avenue - Room 225 in Grand Haven, Michigan.
-Forms are also available at the Holland office located at 12185 James St., Suite 170 on Wednesdays only.
-Many forms, including motion forms to modify support or parenting time, are available on this web site.
+You will need to file a motion regarding support.
+Motion forms are available at the main Friend of the Court office located at 414 Washington Avenue - Room 225 in Grand Haven.
+Forms are also available at the Holland office located at 85 W 8th St in Holland on Mondays from 8:00am – noon and from 1:00pm – 4:30pm.
+Many forms, including motions regarding support or parenting time, are available on our website.

 If both parents agree to a support modification and are not receiving public assistance, you may contact your caseworker in writing to request that a stipulation and order be drafted reflecting the agreed upon amount.